 Larry Kamener BSc (Economics) (LSE), MA (Hons) (Economics) (Melb) Chair of the Board and ex-officio member of all Board Committees.
 Larry Kamener is a Senior Adviser and Senior Partner Emeritus in the Boston Consulting Group.
 During his time with BCG, Larry founded and was the inaugural leader of BCG's Global Public Sector Practice.
 Prior to joining BCG, he worked as an economist in the Australian and Victorian Governments' Treasury Departments.
 Larry founded and is now the Chair of the Centre for Public Impact, a BCG Foundation based in London, as well as a Director of the Melbourne Theatre Company.
-Larry is a board member of Save the Children International and Save the Children Association (Switzerland), and a director of Child Wise Limited, a controlled entity of Save the Children Australia.
+Larry is a board member of Save the Children International and Save the Children Association (Switzerland).
 Larry has been a director of Save the Children Australia since September 2019.
 Harvey Collins Member of the Board Nominations Committee.
 B.Bus, Dip Fin, FAICD, SFFin Harvey is currently Chairman of Impact Funds Manager, Insitor Partners Pte.
 Ltd, Singapore, and an executive coach with Foresight's Global Coaching.
 He has held board roles in a number of ASX listed and other corporations including Chairman of Navitas Limited, Bankwest Limited, HBF Health Fund Inc, and iiNet Limited.
 His executive roles included CFO Challenge Bank Limited, and Executive Director, Chieftain Securities.
 His earlier professional work was in treasury and financial markets.
 In September 2016, Harvey retired as Chairman of international NGO, Hagar International.
 Harvey is a Chair of Save the Children Impact Fund Limited, a controlled entity of Save the Children Australia.
 Harvey has been a director of Save the Children Australia since May 2017.
 Mary Sue Rogers BSc.
-MAICD, IDP-C Chair of the Board Human Resources Committee & Ex-officio Member of the Board Nominations Committee.
-Mary Sue Rogers is a Non-Executive Director of Save the Children and chairs the HR Committee.
-She is a committee member of the Save the Children Impact Investment Committee and sits on the Nomination Committee for SCA/SCI.
-In addition to Save the Children, Mary Sue is a Non-Executive Director of Women on Boards Australia, Deputy Chair of East-West Seed in Thailand and sits on the Advisory Board of Aiir Consulting in the USA.
-In addition to her board work, Mary Sue consults on business transformation, governance, organisation design, and mergers and acquisitions.
-Mary Sue is a seasoned executive with over 30 years of leadership positions in global professional services organisations, including IBM and PwC, from CEO to Partner.
-Mary Sue is a certified International Director through INSEAD's International Directors Program and is an active member of the Australian Institute of Company Directors.
+MAICD, IDP-C Chair of the Board Human Resources Committee & Member of the Board Nominations Committee.
+Mary Sue Rogers is a highly experienced Non-Executive Director with extensive expertise in governance, business transformation, and leadership.
+She serves on the board of Save the Children, where she chairs the HR Committee and contributes as a member of both the Impact Investment Committee and the Nomination Committee for SCA/SCI.
+Beyond Save the Children, Mary Sue is a Non-Executive Director of Women on Boards Australia, Deputy Chair of East-West Seed in Thailand, and Chair of the Advisory Board of Aiir Consulting in the USA.
+With a career spanning over 30 years, Mary Sue has held senior leadership roles in global professional services organizations, including IBM and PwC, from CEO to Partner.
+Alongside her board responsibilities, she consults on business transformation, governance, organization design, and mergers and acquisitions.
+Mary Sue is a certified International Director through INSEAD's International Directors Program and an active member of the Australian Institute of Company Directors.